hmcts/div-evidence-management-client-api/README.md

     `<==========---> 80% EXECUTING [43s]
      > :bootRun
     ` but this is expected behaviour of Gradle and means the project is running.)
-* Below commands are available
+* The following commands are available:
 > `docker pull sonarqube:latest && docker run -d --restart=always -p9000:9000 sonarqube:latest`
 > #### This command will create a local Sonar Qube docker instance on port 9000